jayk/psmouse-bydfull-dkms/README.md

 This module provides a significantly enhanced touchpad experience.
 Tapping is disabled, and two-finger scrolling both vertically and horizontally is enabled by default.
+The right-click zone is also limited to the bottom-right corner of the pad, rather than the right half of the lower quarter of the pad.

 There is significant configurability in the touchpad.
 In future versions, I intend to expose these configuration options via